paras941/js-stopwatch/README.md

 CSS3 – Styling, spacing, and animations

-JavaScript (Vanilla JS) – Stopwatch functionality
+JavaScript (Vanilla JS) – Stopwatch functionality.

 ⚙️ How to Use